psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 But if you were to look back to Saturday the 24th, in *17*82, I have heard it said that a *hundred* thousand people were gathered there that day.
 Although that's possibly an exaggeration.
 A more reasonable estimate might be twenty thousand or so.
 But still, a large number.
 A *very* large number, for almost two hundred and fifty years ago.

 So why were they gathered there?

-Was it to look out at the ships of the line, perhgaps, moored at Spithead to take on supplies for an upcoming trip down to Gibraltar?
-Or was it in premonition of the tragedy that would play out there the following week?
+Was it to look out at the ships of the line, perhaps, moored at Spithead to take on supplies for an upcoming trip down to Gibraltar?

-No. Although, there *is* a tale to be told about *that* fateful event.
+Or was it in premonition of the tragedy that would play out there the following week, and about which there is another story...

 Or were they there for some great spectacle, some great *amusement*, expected to take place on the common itself that summer's day?
 I suppose that depends on how you define "entertainment", although this was over two hundred years ago, remember...